Configuring turbo.json

 "build": {

-// Values will available within `build` scripts
+// Values will be available within `build` scripts

 "passThroughEnv": ["AWS_SECRET_KEY", "GITHUB_TOKEN"]